-WASHINGTON – A Los Angeles-based dentist was charged in an indictment unsealed on Monday for his alleged participation in a health care fraud and identity theft scheme.
+A Los Angeles, California-based dentist was charged in an indictment unsealed on Monday for his alleged participation in a health care fraud and identity theft scheme.

-Acting Assistant Attorney General John P. Cronan of the Justice Department’s Criminal Division, United States Attorney Nicola T. Hanna of the Central District of California, Assistant Director in Charge Andrew W. Vale of the FBI’s Washington, D.C.
+Acting Assistant Attorney General John P. Cronan of the Justice Department’s Criminal Division, U.S. Attorney Nicola T. Hanna of the Central District of California, Assistant Director in Charge Andrew W. Vale of the FBI’s Washington, D.C.
 Field Office and Assistant Director in Charge Paul D. Delacourt of the FBI’s Los Angeles Field Office made the announcement.

 Benjamin Rosenberg, D.D.S., 58, of Los Angeles, was charged with six counts of health care fraud and two counts of aggravated identity theft.
-Rosenberg was arrested yesterday morning and made his initial court appearance yesterday in Los Angeles before United States Magistrate Judge Jean Rosenbluth of the Central District of California.
+Rosenberg was arrested yesterday morning and made his initial court appearance yesterday before U.S. Magistrate Judge Jean Rosenbluth of the Central District of California.

 The indictment alleges that Rosenberg billed various insurance companies, including Medicaid-funded Denti-Cal, for dental procedures that were never provided.
 Rosenberg allegedly billed the insurance companies by using patients’ identification without their permission.

 An indictment is merely an allegation and the defendant is presumed innocent until proven guilty beyond a reasonable doubt in a court of law.

 This case was investigated by the FBI’s Washington and Los Angeles Field Offices.
 Trial Attorney Emily Culbertson of the Criminal Division’s Fraud Section is prosecuting the case.